microseg/MaskTerial/README.md

 ## Model Zoo

 All Pretrained Models can be found on [Zenodo](https://zenodo.org/records/15765516).
-Otherwise check out the [Model Zoo](MODELZOO.md) for the specific download links.
+Also check out the [Model Zoo](MODELZOO.md) for the specific download links.

 ## Datasets

-All Datasets can be found on [Zenodo](https://zenodo.org/uploads/15765514).
+All Datasets can be found on [Zenodo](https://zenodo.org/records/15765514).
-Currently the Repo is not yet up, but we are working on it, in the meantime you can find OneDrive links to the datasets in the [Dataset Guide](DATASETS.md).
+For specific download links and inforamtion on the datasets check out the [Dataset Guide](DATASETS.md).
 The guide also contains information on how to use the datasets and how to prepare the datasets for training and evaluation.
 For information on how to generate synthetic data, please refer to the [MaskTerial Synthetic Data Repository](https://github.com/Jaluus/Maskterial-Synthetic-Data).

 ## <a name="CitingMaskTerial"></a>Citing MaskTerial